Wage Calculator

 How HECS repayments work

-Compulsory HECS-HELP repayments are not optional once your repayment income clears the threshold.
-The ATO works out the amount through the tax system, rather than asking you to make separate loan repayments during the year.
+Compulsory HECS-HELP repayments are collected through the tax system once your repayment income clears $67,000— you don't make separate loan repayments during the year.
+The ATO works out the amount when you lodge.

-Repayments are collected via the PAYG withholding system.
+Repayments are collected via PAYG withholding.
 When you start a new job, your Tax File Number declaration form asks whether you have a HECS-HELP debt.
 If you tick yes, your employer includes an additional withholding amount in each pay cycle to cover your estimated annual repayment.
 Your employer does not see your debt balance — they only know you have a debt.

 At tax time, the ATO reconciles the estimate against your actual repayment income.
 If payroll withheld too little, you pay the shortfall when you lodge.
 If it withheld too much, the excess comes back as part of your assessment.

-From 1 July 2025, Australia introduced a significant change to how HECS repayments are calculated.
-The old percentage-of-income system has been replaced with a new marginal repayment system — similar in concept to how income tax brackets work.
-You only repay on income above each threshold, not on your total income.
+From 1 July 2025, HECS repayments use a marginal repayment system — similar in concept to income tax brackets.
+You only repay on income above each threshold, not on your total income, and nothing is owed below $67,000.

 Below $67,000$0 — no repayment required